scarey/ultimate-garage-door-control/README.md

 # ultimate-garage-door-control
 Micropython code for controlling your garage door including direction and position sensing.
+See the details at https://tech.scarey.net/ultimate-garage-door-control/